kyechou/leagueoflegends/README.md

 related packages as described [here](https://www.reddit.com/r/leagueoflinux/comments/r0oo0p/i_got_league_working_again_on_my_nvidia_drivers/).

-Alternatively, as a quick (and dirty?) solution, remove the `nvidia` package and install `nvidia-dkms` instead.
+Alternatively, as a quick (and dirty) workaround, remove the `nvidia` package and install `nvidia-dkms` instead.
 Remember to also install the kernel headers packages according to your kernel (e.g., `linux-headers`).
 Then reboot and reinstall LoL.